Ibaslogic/nextjs-mdx-blog-rss/README.md

 # Adding an RSS feed to your Next.js app

-Read the step-by-step guide here: ...
+Read the step-by-step guide here: [RSS feed to your Next.js app](https://blog.logrocket.com/adding-rss-feed-next-js-app/)

 ## Clone project